How to get ready for mission

 3. Test the water

 A shortterm mission in another country or culture is a great way to get a clearer idea of what you would be getting into and may help you work out if longterm mission work is for you.
-We can link you up with a WEC team through our Trek programme, for between two weeks and two years!
+We can link you up with a WEC team through our Short Term programme, for between two weeks and two years!

 4. Get some experience

 Try our some different skills with your church.
 See if you can have a go at evangelism, preaching, children’s work, leading Bible studies or social action projects, for example.
 You can develop skills here and now that will help you later.
 People will also see you are serious about wanting to serve God.